bimalkant-lauhny/Easy-Python-Package-Installer/README.md

 * Enter the repo directory
 * Run `python3 script.py` to populate database.
 * Run `python3 .` to get into the interpreter.
+* If this is the first time you're using `easy-ppi`, run `refreshdb` command. `refreshdb` command populates the `db` with fresh list of python packages.
+You should also consider running this command if you need to fetch fresh list of packages.
 * At the interpreter, you can type any package name and press `Tab` for autocomplete feature.
 * Once you find the required package, type its name and press `install package_name` to install package
 * Type `help` for the other commands